Increasing onboarding completion rate with 40%

 Affinidi’s Auth Solution

-Passwordless authentication solutions and user management systems are essential for service developers, enabling users to log in and manage accounts and user data.
+Passwordless authentication solutions and user management systems are essential for service developers, manage accounts and user data and enabling users to log in.
 This feature is an essential part of Affinidi’s mission to provide tools that build safe and privacy preserving apps.

-Building this part is crucial for every service, often time-consuming and requires technical knowledge.
+Building this part is often time-consuming and requires technical knowledge.
 Affinidi aims to increase efficiency, and clarifies the process.
 In order to achieve this, we deconstructed the technical requirements and designed an onboarding that guides service developers through the implementation, tailored to their requirements, in a matter of a couple steps.

 Challenge